Health Problems Linked to Psoriasis

-First, what health problems are linked to psoriasis?
+What are the psoriasis comorbidities, meaning the health problems that are linked to psoriasis?

 Doctors now know that people with psoriasis are at increased risk for some of the most common big killer diseases.
 These diseases are called psoriasis “comorbidities” meaning the diseases are separate but they seem to be linked.
 If you have psoriasis, you’re at greater risk for:

 - Cardiovascular disease.
-This includes blocked arteries (atherosclerotic disease), heart attack, high blood pressure, and strokes.
+This includes high blood lipids/cholesterol, blocked arteries (atherosclerotic disease), heart attack, high blood pressure, and cerebrovascular disease (strokes).

 - Metabolic syndrome, which can lead to diabetes, heart disease, high cholesterol, and obesity.

 - Diabetes.
 Even without metabolic syndrome, if you have psoriasis you are at greater risk for diabetes.

 - Cancer.
 The connection is not clear but a variety of cancers are seen more frequently in people with psoriasis including lung, pancreas, bladder, liver, breast, and colon cancer.
 Plus, a type of lymphoma of the skin called mycosis fungoides is also seen more commonly in people with psoriasis.

 - Depression.
 People with psoriasis have a higher incidence of depression.

 - Immune-related conditions.
 People with psoriasis are at risk for psoriatic arthritis and conditions such as Crohn's disease.